 Herniated discs are incredibly common and most people may have several that they do not even know about.
 Although there is much concern about herniated discs, most of this is simply antiquated medical myth, misinformation and purposeful demonization of the poor maligned spinal disc for the sake of profit.
 Statistics clearly reveal that the majority of disc issues do not cause pain now or ever.
 However, there are times when disc bulges and ruptures can be painful; so it is crucial for patients to fully understand how a herniation may elicit symptoms when they are positively diagnosed.

 This essay provides a factual and objective look at spinal disc herniations.

-In a herniated disc, the 2 structures which make up the disc anatomy will both suffer some change which is deemed to be irregular compared to a typical healthy spinal disc:
+When a herniated disc occurs, the 2 structures which make up the disc anatomy will both suffer some change which is deemed to be irregular compared to a typical healthy spinal disc:

 The containing disc wall, called the annulus fibrosus, may develop a weak spot and bulge outwards.
 This is the most common of the herniation profiles.
 This outer disc wall can also develop a hole, known as an annular tear, or can completely rip open, causing a disc rupture, also called an extruded disc.

 Meanwhile, the soft disc center, called the nucleus pulposus also suffers a change in normal anatomical shape and symmetry.
 This jelly-like core can bulge into the weak spot in the disc wall, forming a pocket of nucleus material.
 The nucleus proteins can slowly or spontaneously leak or explode out of the outer wall in the case of a ruptured disc.
 If these nucleus pieces separate from the disc structure, it is called a sequestered or fragmented disc, depending on the number and size of the loose fragments.

 Herniated Intervertebral Disc Diagnosis